 Road Maintenance in the Town

 Knowing the entity that maintains a particular street or road helps in knowing where and how to report maintenance issues.
-If you are not sure who owns a particular street or road, look for the color-coded tip on the far right side of each street sign.
-These colored tips designate the ownership / maintenance of the street, as follows: Blue tip - Town; White tip - State; and Yellow tip - Privately maintained.
+If you are not sure who owns a particular street or road, look for the color-coded tip on most street signs.
+These colored tips designate the ownership / maintenance of the street, as follows: Blue tip - Town, White tip - State and Yellow tip - Privately maintained.

-If you have similar complaints involving a state-owned road that is maintained by the NCDOT, please call the NCDOT's Customer Service Line at 1.877.DOT.4YOU (1.877.368.4968) for assistance.
+If you have similar complaints involving a state-owned road that is maintained by the NCDOT, please call the NCDOT's Customer Service Line at 1-877-DOT-4YOU (1-877-368-4968) or fill out the form on NCDOT's website for assistance.

 In the best interest of safety for Morrisville citizens and for other motorists, the Town's Public Works Street Division crew often applies temporary cold patch repairs to damaged areas on many of the state-owned roads in Morrisville that are awaiting permanent repairs by the NCDOT.
 The Public Works Street Division does not, however, have either the budget capability or the directive to perform the extensive permanent repairs that are needed to adequately maintain state roads running through Morrisville.